Claves: Son, God, G-d, Dios, D-s, Di-s, Do-s,

 It is therefore probable that Peter and the disciples of Jesus never

-witnessed any such miracles, but that the miracles accredited to Jesus were
+witnessed any such miracles, but that the miracles accredited to Jesus

 the words of copyists, who deemed it fit that a person of Jesus' character